 By this half-space convergence of RMCF type, we can argue as in \cite{HK17} that one could also get the corresponding curvature estimate.
 After which the arguments are the same as in Haslhofer-Kleiner's \cite{HK17}.

-So far, we haven't specify whether the tangent flow in Theorem \ref{thm:main1} is the tangent flow of the MCF starting at $\widetilde\Sigma$, or the tangent flow of the RMCF starting at $\widetilde\Sigma$.
-In the end of this section, we prove that they are actually the same objects.
+So far, we have not specified whether the tangent flow in Theorem \ref{thm:main1} is the tangent flow of the MCF starting at $\widetilde\Sigma$, or the tangent flow of the RMCF starting at $\widetilde\Sigma$.
+At the end of this section, we prove that they are actually the same objects.